An Open-source Benchmark of Deep Learning Models for Audio-visual Apparent and Self-reported Personality Recognition: The proposed benchmarking framework

 To measure the performance of the trained models, we first employ two standard evaluation metrics (i.e., ACC and Mean Squared Error (MSE)) proposed in \cite{ponce2016chalearn} and \cite{palmero2021context}.
 The ACC is defined as:

 and the MSE can be computed as:

 where $N$ indicates the number of test videos; $y_{p_i}$ and $y_{g_i}$ denote the prediction and ground-truth of the $n_{th}$ test video, respectively.
-We also follow recent studies \cite{song2021learning,song2021self,tellamekala2022dimensional} that employ Concordance Correlation Coefficient (CCC, Eq. \ref{eq:ccc}) to measure the correlation between predictions and ground-truths, which is defined as:
+We also follow recent studies \cite{song2022learning,song2021self,tellamekala2022dimensional} that employ Concordance Correlation Coefficient (CCC, Eq. \ref{eq:ccc}) to measure the correlation between predictions and ground-truths, which is defined as:

 where $\mu_{Y_p}$ and $\mu_{Y_g}$ denote the mean values of predictions and ground-truths of all test videos, respectively; $\sigma_{Y_{p}}$ and $\sigma_{Y_{g}}$ are the corresponding standard deviations; and $\mbox{PCC}_{Y_p,Y_g}$ denotes the Pearson Correlation Coefficient (PCC) between $Y_p$ and $Y_g$.
-In this paper, we follow previous studies that individually employ MSE and CCC to evaluate the self-reported personality recognition systems while we use ACC and CCC to evaluate the apparent personality recognition systems.
+In this paper, we follow previous studies that individually employ MSE and CCC to evaluate the SPR systems while we use ACC and CCC to evaluate the APR systems.